BasileiosKal/blind-bbs-signatures/draft-kalos-bbs-blind-signatures.md

 ## Blind BBS Signatures Interface

 The following section defines a BBS Interface for blind BBS signatures.
 The identifier of the Interface is defined as `ciphersuite_id || BLIND_H2G_HM2S_`, where `ciphersuite_id` the unique identifier of the BBS ciphersuite used, as is defined in [Section 6](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-03.html#name-ciphersuites) of [@!I-D.irtf-cfrg-bbs-signatures]).
 Each BBS Interface MUST define operations to map the inputted messages to scalar values and to create the generators set, required by the core operations.
-The inputted messages to the defined Interface will be mapped to scalars using the `messages_to_scalars` operation defined in [Section 4.1.2](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-04.html#name-messages-to-scalars) of [@!I-D.irtf-cfrg-bbs-signatures].
-The generators will be created using the `create_generators` operation defined in Section [Section 4.1.1](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-04.html#name-generators-calculation) of [@!I-D.irtf-cfrg-bbs-signatures].
+The inputted messages to the defined Interface will be mapped to scalars using the `messages_to_scalars` operation defined in [Section 4.1.2](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-05.html#name-messages-to-scalars) of [@!I-D.irtf-cfrg-bbs-signatures].
+The generators will be created using the `create_generators` operation defined in Section [Section 4.1.1](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-05.html#name-generators-calculation) of [@!I-D.irtf-cfrg-bbs-signatures].

-Other than the `BlindSign` operation defined in (#blind-signature-generation), which uses the `CoreBlindSign` procedure, defined in (#core-blind-sign), all other interface operations defined in this section use the core operations defined in [Section 3.6](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-04.html#name-core-operations) of [@!I-D.irtf-cfrg-bbs-signatures].
+Other than the `BlindSign` operation defined in (#blind-signature-generation), which uses the `CoreBlindSign` procedure, defined in (#core-blind-sign), all other interface operations defined in this section use the core operations defined in [Section 3.6](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-05.html#name-core-operations) of [@!I-D.irtf-cfrg-bbs-signatures].

 ### Blind Signature Generation

-This operation returns a BBS blind signature from a secret key (SK), over a header, a set of messages and optionally a commitment value (see (#terminology)).
-If supplied, the commitment value must be accompanied by its proof of correctness (`commitment_with_proof`), as the first element outputted by the `Commit` operation ((#commitment-computation)).
+This operation returns a BBS blind signature from a secret key (SK), over a `header`, a set of `messages` and optionally a commitment value (see (#terminology)).
+If supplied, the commitment value must be accompanied by its proof of correctness (`commitment_with_proof`, as outputted by the `Commit` operation defined in (#commitment-computation)).
 The issuer can also further randomize the supplied commitment, by supplying a random scalar (`signer_blind`), that MUST be computed as,

 ```
 signer_blind = BBS.get_random_scalars(1)